minana96/green-lab/README.md

 This repository represents the replication package of the Critical CSS experiment performed as part of the Green Lab course at the Vrije Universiteit Amsterdam.
 The experiment is performed with the [android-runner](https://github.com/S2-group/android-runner) tool.

-The repository contains all the material needed for the replication of the experiment:
+The repository contains all material required for the replication of the experiment:
-- The total of 50 subjects of the experiment with and without Critical CSS treatment applied
+- The total of 50 subjects of the experiment with and without Critical CSS technique applied
-- The android-runner tool along with the custom experiment scripts and configurations
+- The android-runner tool along with the custom experiment scripts and configuration files
 - Raw data outputs and statistical analysis script

 Selected subjects